wallComputer/ptMouse/README.md

   0. Hardware connections
 	 Mate the display as a hat for the Pi.

 	 Add the Trackball to the left hand side Breakout Extender.
+One can also use the Qwiic connector at the screen's bottom.

   1. Install git and cmake.
      ```bash